When my son Lucas was four we did an experiment...

 Simple things like the sun, delicious food, a good night’s sleep, holding my husband’s hand, a movie that made me laugh out loud, my littlest one cooing peacefully in his crib, and on and on.

-There were so many things right in front of me I had never given the time of day before, but which now deserved my attention.
+There were so many things right in front of me I had never given the time of day before, but which now deserved my attention, and gratitude.

 I realized I’d never felt quite so happy and content before.
 At least not to the point where I actually noticed.